jzielinski47/jzielinski47/README.md

 |---|---|
 | I'm a member of the Electrical Engineering Team  responsible for software development for STM32 MCUs used across the Formula Student car, covering calibration, communication, control, and telemetry systems, with a focus on Power Train and Control Systems. | <img width="964" height="1285" alt="image" src="https://github.com/user-attachments/assets/b695efe5-2ae3-4b73-98f6-dbbedcf89e42" />

-### About me
-I’m an Applied Computer Science student and an active member of the Formula Student Racing Team.
-My passion for software engineering started in high school and has grown through building full-stack web and mobile applications, as well as exploring embedded systems.